ggkarabas/CS403-Project3/FinalProjectDescription.md

 ## Control Flow

 Control flow in DumPy is handled using common structures like `if`, `elif`, and `else`.
-DumPy’s syntax emphasizes readability:
+DumPy's syntax emphasizes readability:

 ```dumpy
 var score = 82